rafaelsoares1984/customer/README.md

              `ln -n tomcat /etc/rc2.d/S99tomcat `

        **Configure apache for reply to on a your network**<br>
-           Configure server name, ip, virtual network, and other for worked on your network, and folder for deploys;
+           Configure server name, ip, virtual network, and other for worked on your network, and folder for deploys.

    - After installation and configuration, install Java version 8 or higher, and configure JAVA_HOME of server<br>

         Before instalation <br>
           `vim /etc/bash.bashrc`<br>

-        adding the snippet below
+        adding the snippet below<br>
           `export JAVA_HOME=/opt/java` <br>
           `export PATH=/opt/java/bin:$PATH` <br>

-   -  Create script for automation proccess  or deploy of application Script to copy war file to a /var/lib/tomcat7/webapps or other folder speficiqued in configuration.
+   -  Create script for automation proccess  or deploy of application<br>
+        Script to copy war file to a /var/lib/tomcat7/webapps or other folder speficiqued in configuration.